jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Standard
       - You can only use a standard Stock-keeping-Unit (SKU) public IP with Standard Load Balancers.
 Standard Load Balancers have been designed with security in mind.
 This means that you need to manually authorize any inbound connection.
 The Standard SKU public IP address is the only SKU that has this configuration by default.
       - Standard SKU public IP addresses do not allow inbound communication by default.
 You need to manually create and assign a network security group (NSG) that allows inbound communication with the standard SKU public IP address.
+      - VMs have to be created in the same VNet
     - Gateway
       - For third party network virtual appliances
     - Basic
       - For non prod
       - Does not support https
+      - VMs have to be created in the same availability set or VM scale set
   - Takeaways:
     - ![Azure Load Balancer Takeaways](images/azure_load_balancer_takeaways.png)
 - Application Gateway